 Assessment of digital resources and staff readiness are followed by the establishment of systems for interaction and collaboration, and professional development to use these resources to support school objectives.

-For staff coherence, accountability, access to transparent curricula and school information TMS highly recommends the FREE intranet and learning management system knowns as G-Suite (formerly Google Apps for Ed).
+For staff coherence, accountability, access to transparent curricula and school information TMS recommends using an intranet and learning management system such as Google Workspace.

-G-Suite is the foundation for the systems we have developed with 20+ NYCDOE public schools for over ten years (which is also used by over 900 NYCDOE schools and counting.)
+Google Workspace has been the foundation for the systems we have developed with 20+ public schools for over ten years prior to the NYCDOE adopting the platform system-wide.
 These tools (Google Drive, Classroom, Gmail, Calendar, Sites, etc.) can enable the building of a culture of efficient and empowering use of media to expand teaching and learning goals and dovetail with building a culture of strategic school-wide media literacy.

-As with website development, we also empower designated staff to administer G-Suite accounts, email groups, etc. behind the scenes.
+As with website development, we also empower designated staff to administer Google accounts, email groups, etc. behind the scenes.

-Most TMS schools have worked with us to set up a network of shared folders within Google Drive as a key element of staff cohesion around their curricula.
-Those folders become the hub for grade teams to collaborate in the cloud on curriculum maps and other resources related to curriculum and can be made visible to Administrators, coaches, and other grade teams if desired.
+Most TMS schools have worked with us to set up a network of Shared Drives within Google Drive as a key element of staff cohesion around their curricula.
+Those folders become the hub for grade teams to collaborate on building their curriculum resources, with which they design interactive spaces for their students using in Google (web)Sites, and Google Classrooms.